-Andre Rene Roussimoff, who was born on May 19th 1946, was a giant in his field.
+Andre Rene Roussimoff was a giant in his field.

-Born in France in 1946, young Roussimoff began life simply – and small – enough.
+Born May 19, 1946 in France, young Roussimoff began life simply—and small—enough.
 But by his 12th birthday, he had grown to 6-feet-3-inches and 240 pounds (too big for the bus, he was driven to school by his neighbor, playwright Samuel Beckett).
-As an adult, he would reach 7-feet-4-inches, 500+ pounds and be known as the "Eighth Wonder of the World."
+As an adult, he would reach 7-feet-4-inches, 500+ pounds and be known as the “Eighth Wonder of the World.”
 Most of us know him simply as Andre the Giant.